Ten ways to get your legal CV noticed by top law recruiters

 ‘Active involvement in voluntary work, pro bono or part time work can also demonstrate your ability to handle substantial responsibility alongside your studies, in addition to helping you to develop important teamwork and leadership skills,’ advises the graduate recruitment and development manager at Baker McKenzie.
 The graduate recruiters I spoke to for this article suggested illustrating each experience with two or three bullet points and be clear about the personal impact you’ve had on each situation.
 Use strong, active verbs to briefly describe any improvements you’ve made to, say, the filling system at a law advice centre or the rankings of the university sports team you captain.
 Many careers advisers recommend using the STAR approach, encouraging you to describe the Situation, the Task, the Action you took and the Result that followed.

 Applications are time consuming.
 The HR manager (graduate recruitment) at Mayer Brown International, says ‘there’s no need to apply to 40 firms; make 4 or 5 targeted applications instead.
-Invest a significant amount of time on each application and consider it another module of your degree.
+Invest a significant amount of time on each application and consider it another module of your university degree.
 Don’t submit applications at 3.00 am or on Christmas Day – it doesn’t create a good impression.’
 One of the trainee solicitors in the TARGETjobs Law Graduate Survey had this piece of good advice: ‘Research firms thoroughly.
 Treat each application as if it is the only one you are doing.’

 When we asked the graduate recruiter at Baker McKenzie about her top tip for filling out the ‘interests’ information in an application form or CV, she explained that candidates often undersell themselves in this section.
 ‘Writing about your involvement in Duke of Edinburgh or Young Enterprise at school is all very well, but many recruiters are looking for more recent evidence of balancing university commitments with extra-curricular activities: being elected onto a society's committee for instance, or captaining a sports team.’